cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 - [cyber-dojo-languages/java-junit](https://github.com/cyber-dojo-languages/java-junit) which builds the docker image named in the manifest.json file in...
 - [cyber-dojo-start-points/java-junit](https://github.com/cyber-dojo-start-points/java-junit)

-This separation into two repositories per LTF is necessary because:
+This separation into two repositories for each LTF is necessary because:
 1. The `image_name` in the `manifest.json` file is tagged with the short-sha of the commit that built the image.
 That is not available until _after_ the commit has taken place (chicken and egg).
 2. Automated custom tooling ensures the image is augmented with commands needed to satisfy cyber-dojo's runtime requirements.